AbeBear/cleandata/README.md

-Human Activity Recognition Using Smartphones
+Human Activity Recognition Using Smartphones.

 Code to create new dataset with averaged measurements subsetted by activities or subjects
 =========================================
 Original Data can be found at the link below: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones